v8/v8.dev/src/blog/code-caching-for-devs.md

   <figcaption>The <code>chrome://tracing</code> UI with a recording of a warm cache run</figcaption>
 </figure>

-Tracing records the behaviour of the entire browser, including other tabs, windows, and extensions, so it works best when done in a clean user profile, with extensions disabled, and with no other browser tabs open:
+Tracing records the behavior of the entire browser, including other tabs, windows, and extensions, so it works best when done in a clean user profile, with extensions disabled, and with no other browser tabs open:

 ```bash
 # Start a new Chrome browser session with a clean user profile and extensions disabled